 Knight-Hennessy Scholars Internal Application Instructions

-Internal applicants may be endorsed by Reed, but a formal nomination is not required for this award.
+Internal applicants may be endorsed by Reed College, but a formal nomination from Reed is not required for applicants to apply to this award.

 Participating in the internal process for this award is the only way to receive an endorsement from Reed College, and this endorsement would be submitted along with your application to the Knight-Hennessy program.
 Since the endorsement is not a required component of the application, we encourage all internal applicants to continue to submit their final application whether or not they receive an endorsement.